Skip to content

 • practise running, throwing or jumping drills

-• take part in trials and competitive races
+• take part in trials and competitions

 • travel to athletics events, including overseas for international championships